 Features

-- Commit History Tooltip: Hovering over the timestamp reveals a list of recent commits for that specific page.
+- Commit history tooltip: hover the timestamp to see recent commits for the page.

-- Automated Edit Links: Provides a link to edit the source file on GitHub, GitLab, or Bitbucket.
+- Edit links: optional links to edit the source file on GitHub, GitLab, or Bitbucket.

-- Performance-First: Git history is queried once and cached at build-time, ensuring zero impact on site performance.
+- Build-time caching: Git history is queried once and cached, so site performance is unaffected.

 Once configured, the plugin works automatically.
 Timestamps and edit links appear in the page footer.